techstackmedia/react-front-to-back/README.md

 ## Description

-If you checked the console in the last branch you would notice the warning
+If you checked the console in the previous branch, you would notice the warning:

 > Warning
 >